safdar-azeem/prisma-sharding/README.md

 Neither flag is ever *injected* on your behalf, and neither is gated by `NODE_ENV` or an opt-in environment variable — an explicit flag is treated as an explicit instruction.
-When `postgresql.extensions` is configured, `--force-reset` is rejected because Prisma would drop those extension objects immediately before creating dependent indexes.
-Remove the flag; the normal push fallback provisions the declared extensions idempotently.
+When `postgresql.extensions` is configured, the reset remains supported.
+If Prisma drops an extension and the first schema push fails on a dependent index, type, or function, the pipeline restores the configured extensions and retries the schema push once without resetting the database a second time.

 #### PostgreSQL extension prerequisites